 In practice: your charger needs to be OCPP-capable (a smart charger that can communicate with the grid).
 Older “dumb” chargers don’t qualify.
 This isn’t optional — it’s a legal requirement for new installs.

 All figures are for supply and installation of a standard 7.4kW OCPP-capable charger.
 Hardware costs vary by brand and model.
+A free site assessment gives you an exact, fixed price for your home.

 Are There Any Rebates?